RubixML/Housing/README.md

 ```

 ### Load Model from Storage
-Now, let's load the persisted Gradient Boost model from storage using the static `load()` method on Persitent Model.
-Loading can be done by passing a [Persister](https://docs.rubixml.com/en/latest/persisters/api.html) instance pointing to the model in storage.
+Now, let's load the persisted Gradient Boost model into our script using the static `load()` method on Persistent Model by passing a [Persister](https://docs.rubixml.com/en/latest/persisters/api.html) instance pointing to the model in storage.

 ```php
 use Rubix\ML\PersistentModel;